Cghlewis/data-mgmt-ed-research-book/_book/16-considerations.md

 Multi-site, or multi-team, collaborations require additional planning around roles and responsibilities, workflows, and standards.
 Jumping into multi-site collaborations with out spending time cross-team planning often leads to unfortunate data security and quality concerns.
 Before a project begins, consider documenting expectations in a collaboration agreement.
 Review everything in a typical data management checklist but come to an agreement on decisions.
 The following types of multi-site issues should also be addressed [@briney_data_2015; @schmitt_data_2011].

-- How will teams maintain consistency in procedures across sites? (e.g. shared SOPs, shared style guides, oversight of practices)
+- How will teams maintain consistency in procedures across sites? (e.g., shared SOPs, shared style guides, oversight of practices)
   - If each site is handling their own data tracking, capture, entry, and cleaning procedures, it is imperative that these processes are standardized to allow for datasets to be integrated.
 - How will teams handle data ownership?
 - What are the roles and responsibilities across sites?
 - What tools will be used to allow for multi-site data tracking, collection, entry, storage, and sharing?

-Documents, such as a RACI matrix [@miranda_raci_2022], can be helpful in laying out expectations for team collaborations (Figure \@ref(fig:fig16-1)).
+Documents, such as a RACI matrix [@miranda_raci_2022], can be helpful in laying out expectations for team collaborations (Figure \@ref(fig:fig17-1)).
 In these charts, each site is assigned to a task as either responsible, accountable, consulted, or informed.

 - Responsible: The site is responsible for completing this task.
 - Accountable: The site provides oversight, ensuring the the task is completed with fidelity.